 Looking east towards Newbury, the lack of a physical connection between the Berks & Hants and Lambourn lines beyond the station is evident.
 This view also vividly shows the branch line, left, climbing steeply away from the main line.
 Photo: British Railways

-The Lambourn Valley branch line bay at Newbury in 1977, looking west, towards where the line used to be.
+A sad sight.
+The Lambourn Valley branch line bay at Newbury in 1977, four years after the final closure of the branch.
+We're looking west, towards where the line used to be.
+This area is of course destined to become a car park.
 Photo: David Canning